12 Ways to Slash Your Food Grocery Costs

 1.) nix restaurants – cook at home:

 Eating at home is a great way to slash your food and grocery costs.
-If you don’t cook, you need to know you’ll have extra items to use in the future.
-Managing those items well and building up a pantry is key.
+If you don’t cook, you need to know that when you buy items for a meal, you’ll have extra items to use in the future.
+Managing those items well and building up a pantry is key to saving money in the long term.

 Most Restaurant Items Are 4x the cost: My number crunching over the years led me to a realization.
 Almost any item from a restaurant is 4x as much as making the same item at home.
 It doesn’t matter if it’s from the value menu at a fast food joint or a fancy meal at a high-end restaurant.